zonika/chocolate-babka-closures-web-0715-public/README.md

 This is your moment to shine, no Pepsi and Ring Dings for you.
 You're an adult you're gonna get a chocolate babka and a nice bottle of wine to impress your friends.
 You just need to understand JavaScript closures first.

 # Closures
 Closures are like small snapshots of the scope of a function at a certain place in time.
-This is achieved by returning an anoymous function from within a function.
+This is achieved by returning an anonymous function from within a function.
 Variables defined within that outer function will be within scope for the inner function that is returned.
-We can then call the returned inner function, which will access the variable stoed in its closure.
+We can then call the returned inner function, which will access the variable stored in its closure.

 ex.
 ```javascript
 function idMaker(phrase) {
   var greeting = phrase;

   // this inner function has access to the outer function's variables and argument(s)
   return function(firstName, lastName){
     return greeting + firstName + ' ' + lastName + '.';